osm2pgsql-dev/osm2pgsql/docs/usage.md

   ``--slim`` mode, this is just node positions while in non-slim it has to store information about ways and relations too.
-The maximum RAM it is useful to set this to in slim mode is 8 bytes * number of nodes / efficiency, where efficiency ranges from 50% on small extracts to 80% for a planet.
+The maximum RAM it is useful to set this to in slim mode is 8 bytes * number of nodes / efficiency, where efficiency ranges from 50% on small imports to 80% for a planet.

 * ``--number-processes`` sets the number of processes to use.
 This should typically be set to the number of CPU threads, but gains in speed are minimal